Get E-Book

 export default function createApp() { /* ... */ }

-A subtle point: export default can take any expression. export default 42 is valid. export default { foo: 1, bar: 2 } is valid.
-The expression is evaluated and the result becomes the value of the default binding.
+The expression form can use any expression. export default 42 and export default { foo: 1, bar: 2 } are both valid because the expression is evaluated and the result becomes the value of the default export.

 Re-Exports

-You can forward bindings from another module without importing them into the current scope:
+A module can forward bindings from another module without creating local variables for them:

 export { readFile, writeFile } from 'node:fs/promises';